 How to Reserve

 The rooms may be reserved for a maximum of four hours per day per user.
-All users must complete and sign a Reservation and Agreement form and turn the form in at the library's Circulation Desk.
+All users must complete and sign a Reservation and Agreement form.
+You may open the document using Adobe Reader, then complete and print out the form to turn in at the Hunter Library Circulation Desk; or to submit your request online, complete the form and click the SUBMIT BY EMAIL BUTTON at the bottom right.

 Come to the Circulation Desk at your reserved time and staff will let you into the viewing room and check out any Reserve media, remotes or other necessary equipment to you.
 The Film Viewing Rooms are intended to be self-service.
 Instructions for use of the equipment are posted in the rooms.